amsantac/TOC/README.md

 ?'TOC-package'
 ?TOC
 ```

+** 3. Shiny TOC web app**

 An interactive web application for TOC developed with [Shiny](http://shiny.rstudio.com) can be found [here](https://amsantac.shinyapps.io/TOCapp).
-The [Shiny TOC app](https://amsantac.shinyapps.io/TOCapp) allows to construct the TOC and ROC curves for spatial and non-spatial data.
+The [Shiny TOC app](https://amsantac.shinyapps.io/TOCapp) allows the construction of the TOC and ROC curves for spatial and non-spatial data.